 Directing Reel

-S. Maxwell Brown is a director, composer, and actor from New York.
-He is passionate about building community through the performing arts, developing stories that represent the full complexities and joys of the Black experience.
-His past productions, including satire and Afro-surrealist plays, were definitively eccentric and technically innovative.
+S. Maxwell Brown is a director, composer, actor, and DJ from New York.
+Driven by his love for music and community, he is passionate about developing new work and representing the complex authenticity of marginalized people through storytelling.
 He holds a Bachelor of Arts degree in Theater & Performance Studies from Yale University.

 Check out his work below!